Guidance for Parish & Town Councils

 Find out what you already have

 Look for trees, parks, fields, hedgerows and any water e.g. canal, river, stream or ponds.
 What open green spaces are there?
-These could be wildlife sites, green community areas, churchyards, playing fields, green school grounds, allotments etc.
+These could be wildlife sites, green community areas, churchyards, playing fields, green school grounds, allotments etc. Do they have an statutory or non-statutory designations, like SSSI or Local Green Space?

 Ask for information